 Four Levels of Software Testing Conclusion

 The four levels of software testing play an important role throughout the software development life cycle.
 There are different testing methods and different types of testing for all levels of testing.
 By using different levels of software testing, it makes the final product defect-free.
 These four test levels make the testing process easy and efficient.
-The software tested by using these four levels of software testing ensures reliability and high performance, especially when coupled with AccelaTest’s revolutionary free Test Case Management Tool.
+The software tested by using these four levels of software testing ensures reliability and high performance, especially when coupled with AccelaTest’s revolutionary Test Case Management Tool.